University of South Florida

 I am an associate professor of English and the University of South Florida.
 At USF, I mainly teach courses in 20th-century American literature and film with a cultural studies orientation.
 As the Director of the graduate program for the English Department, I also teach the Introduction to Graduate Studies course for students in our Literature, Rhetoric and Composition and Creative Writing tracks.

-My research interests are varied and I publish on a number of subjects: from working-class literature to social-movements to film.
+My research interests are varied and I publish on a variety of subjects: from working-class literature to social-movements to film.
 No matter what I am publishing on, though, there is usually one thread that connects them all: my work is principally concerned with how marginalized individuals exert a politicized voice in collectivized actions.
 For example, my book Boxcar Politics: The Hobo in Literature and Culture 1869-1956 (UMASS Press, 2014) reestablishes the hobo’s political thorns, examining this figure as part of a resistive working-class collective.
-Working Class Literature(s): Historical and International Perspectives is an open access co-edited collection that explores working class literature from a global perspective.
+Working Class Literature(s): Historical and International Perspectives Volume I and II are open access co-edited collections that explore working class literature from a global perspective.
 My work has appeared in various edited volumes and journals including Cultural Studies Review, New Proposals: Journal of Marxism and Interdisciplinary Inquiry, American Studies, Rhizomes: Cultural Studies in Emerging Knowledge, and Acoma.
 Please see my Publications page for more examples of my work.

 At USF, I have had the opportunity to teach undergraduate courses for English majors as well as General Education courses.
-These courses include: American Modernism, Film and Culture, Contemporary U.S. Literature, Film as Narrative Art and Cultural Studies and the Pop Arts.
-Since I have become Graduate Director, I currently only teach course in the Graduate Program.
-I look forward, though, to working with undergraduates again in the future.
+These courses include: American Modernism, Working-Class Literature, Film and Culture, Contemporary U.S. Literature, Film as Narrative Art and Cultural Studies and the Pop Arts.
+Since I have become Graduate Director, I teach mostly in the Graduate Program.

-I have chaired four MA students thesis portfolios.
-I find the process of working with the student to revise their papers with an eye to publication to be an exciting process.
-For students who wish to work with me (and please do!), we will discuss not only “how-to” issues directly connected to this paper such as research, strong-writing, and editing but we will also discuss professional concerns such as publication, conferences, and potential PhD writing samples.
+At USF, I have chaired four MA students’ thesis portfolios and have been on many others as a committee member.
+The process of working with students to revise their papers with an eye to publication is a ton of fun.
+For students who wish to work with me (and please do!), we will discuss not only “how-to” issues directly connected to the thesis paper such as research, strong-writing, and editing but we will also discuss professional concerns such as publication, conferences, and potential PhD writing samples.
 We will meet regularly while you revise, and you will have weekly check-ins with me to discuss your progress and issues (and successes) you are encountering.
 If you are interested in working with me, set up an appointment and I’ll be happy to discuss possibilities.

 I am a reader on a number of PhD committees where I am working with students involved in a number of exciting projects: from examining the politized spaces between science-fiction literature and environmental concerns of climate change to understanding the way literature of war recreates tropes of toxic masculinity.
 I am currently chairing two PhD dissertations: One examines the politicized spaces of slaughterhouses through a feminist lens, the other examines the environmental and social effects of national dam building projects in the U.S., India and China.